sarah-hvid/Lang_assignment4/README.md

 # Assignment 4 - Text classification

+#### Link to GitHub of this assignment: https://github.com/sarah-hvid/Assignment4

 ## Assignment description
 In this assignment it should be predicted whether textual data is toxic or non-toxic, using two different methods:
 - Machine learning approach using a ```TfidfVectorizer()``` and a ```LogisticRegression()``` classifier
-- Deep learning approach using a Keras ```Embedding``` layer and a Convolutional Neural Network The full assignment description is available in the ```assignment4.md``` file.
+- Deep learning approach using a Keras ```Embedding``` layer and a Convolutional Neural Network

+The full assignment description is available in the ```assignment4.md``` file.

 ## Methods